inspiralpatterns/utopia-mlops-assignment/README.md

 config file for the general Mlflow settings).
 Nevertheless, if the experiments are not saved inside such a folder, as in the case of the Airflow execution, nothing would show up when running `mlflow ui`.
 (See below for Airflow.)

+#### Airflow

+As said above, the idea underlying the functions in `steps.py` is to have a function _per task_.
+That is, they can all be combined inside a DAG: thus, the choice of Airflow.
+Moreover, I would expect that not all pipelines require e.g. to set up the folder structure for the dataset.
+With that said, my initial idea was to:

+* build an Airflow `DAG` for the pipeline;
+* have optional tasks as described above;
+* pass on the output of one task as input for the next one, as in the case of setting `InputShape` for the model;
+* have the `mlflow` experiment run from within airflow.

+However, there were some troubles that did not let me successfully get to the desired outcome.
+Furthermore, I had some doubts in how to organise the code and what strategy to pursue.
+I will give a few examples for both below.

+> The examples refer to experiments with my local Airflow setup for convenience - I could access the UI.

+Initially, I thought of invoking the Python script as a test that everything was working properly in the Airflow scheduler.
+To do so, I used the Airflow `BashOperator` which allows to execute a Shell command.
+I used `BashOperator` because I wanted to keep the scripts outside of the local `dags` folder, and using `PythonOperator` to run the python callable would result in some ad-hoc `sys.append()`, which I didn't want the DAG script to pollute with.
+However, this failed at first because of required Python dependencies.
+There can be several possible solutions, which I haven't fully explored:

+* using `PythonVirtualenvOperator` to set up a `venv` for each task given a list of requirements;
+* using `DockerOperator` to self-contain the task in its Docker image;
+* packaging the pipeline and use it as dependency;
+* move the code inside the `dags` folder so to avoid appending paths for the interpreter;
+* installing the required dependencies in the target system.

+Eventually, I went for the last option as it is the easiest and the dependencies are few.
+However, I do **not** believe this could be any good for a production setup and I think that using Docker images together with some image repository could be favourable in order to keep the system tidy.

+Moving on, I realised that it is not that easy to have data transit between tasks.
+Airflow documentation suggests to use XCom for short messages and remote storage for bigger data, such as S3.
+That means I would have to change the way the functions in `script.py`, i.e. the tasks, fetch or read the parameters they need.

+Lastly, I did try to run the dag from within Airflow.
+Although the execution was successful, I could not see any result when checking for the experiment run.
+As I found out from logging some of the `Path().resolve()` code, Airflow has its own internal setup where temporary files and/or folder can be created and/or accessed.
+As an example, the absolute path of one of the logging was `/private/var/...`, which did not reflect the idea that I was having, namely the absolute path would be the one where the DAG script lives.
+This had some unexpected consequences:

+* I could no longer use dynamic path resolution for the YAML config file, nor the recordings folder as the
+* resolution would be wrong when running the code from within Airflow;
+* All paths should be static, i.e. dataset path, model folder path etc. That is, the code should be changed to
+* reflect this and to properly fetch and load data in its right place;
+* I could not find the automatically generated `mlruns` folder and therefore access the experiment run logs.

+### Conclusion

+The MLOps setup I had in mind consisted of:

+* **Mlflow** for experiment tracking and logging;
+* **Airflow** for pipeline orchestration and scheduling.

+The scheduler would run the pipeline as a number of tasks defined inside the codebase.
+Since the codebase makes use of `mlflow` as its dependency, the pipeline is assigned an experiment name and a run ID.
+The experiment can then be accessed from MLflow UI.

+However, because of Airflow's own way of running scheduled jobs, the logs about the experiment and the Mlflow autogenerated `mlruns` folder that contains them cannot be found at the expected location.
+Therefore, it is not possible to inspect experiment logs, nor the model artefact with the current setup.

+Nevertheless, the pipeline can be run manually using `script.py` and providing a YAML config file.
+Doing so, the experiment tracking logs can be found in project folder.